pexxi/litellm-aws-cdk-deploy/README.md

 - `CDK_DEFAULT_ACCOUNT`, `CDK_DEFAULT_REGION`: AWS account and region
 - `AZURE_OPENAI_API_KEY`, `OPENAI_API_KEY`: API keys for LLM providers
 - `LITELLM_MASTER_KEY`, `UI_USERNAME`, `UI_PASSWORD`: Application secrets
+- `ENV`: (Optional) Specifies the deployment environment (e.g., `production`).
+If not set, defaults to a development-like deployment.
+Controls resource retention policies, S3 versioning, RDS deletion protection, and other environment-specific settings.

 ## Configuration

 - The LiteLLM configuration file is stored in the S3 bucket and can be customized in `config/config.yaml` before deployment.
+- The VPC is configured with both public and private subnets. **It is strongly recommended to review and adjust VPC, subnet, and Security Group configurations for production environments to limit exposure.**
+- Ensure you understand the network access rules before deploying to production.
+- **Production deployments (`ENV=production`) automatically enable stricter resource protection measures**, including S3 bucket versioning, RDS deletion protection, and retention policies for critical resources like KMS keys and secrets.

 ## Useful Commands